kinecosystem/partners-docs/docs/guidelines_migration_faq.md

 The key pairs will be the same so users can still use the QR code (if they saved it) during their backup.
 We always recommend prompting your users to use the backup and restore functionalities.

 #### Does the server know the wallet status?
-Yes, the migration status of each wallet is kept both on the server and the blockchain.
+The server is aware of a wallet’s status by checking the blockchain.

 #### What happens to the user's transaction history?
 The marketplace transaction history is kept.
 If you've been using the paymentConfirmation to double check the existence of a transaction on the blockchain, you will have to start checking on the new blockchain.
 Old transactions will not be transferred between blockchains, making all users accounts on the blockchain seem new and without history.